 This pumpkin spice martini only requires a few ingredients, but they will probably require a trip to the liquor store.
 However, once you buy these liquors you’ll have them for a few years to come.

-• Vanilla Vodka: You can absolutely substitute regular vodka but we do like the hint of vanilla flavor that vanilla vodka brings to this martini recipe.
+- Vanilla Vodka: You can substitute regular vodka but we do like the hint of vanilla flavor that vanilla vodka brings to this martini recipe.
+If using regular vodka you can add a splash of vanilla extract.

-• Pumpkin Spice Liquor: For this drink recipe, we’re looking for the clear, orange colored pumpkin spice liquor, not the creamy version.
+- Pumpkin Spice Liquor: For this drink recipe, we’re looking for the clear, orange colored pumpkin spice liquor, not the creamy version.
+We like the brand Hiram Walker, for example.

-How To Rim To A Glass With Sugar
+How To Add A Sugar Rim To A Martini Glass

 Alternatives To Corn Syrup

-If you’re opposed to using corn syrup, or you just don’t have any, you can also try using honey or maple syrup.
-It will add a sweet flavor to the drink, but if you’re ok with that, both of those will also work.
-For a neutral flavor, a thick agave syrup will also work well.
+If you’re opposed to using corn syrup, or you just don’t have any, you can also try using honey, maple syrup or caramel sauce.
+It will add a sweeter flavor to the drink, but if you’re ok with that, both of those will also work.

 Double, triple, quadruple this vodka martini recipe and keep it right in the refrigerator until party time.
 Rim the glasses before your party and have them on stand by.